Skip to main content

 SSO Overview

-Connect MeetLoyd to your identity provider:
+Connect MeetLoyd to your identity provider so users authenticate through your existing corporate directory.

 User → Identity Provider → SAML/OIDC → MeetLoyd